nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.6 Edit Schedule feature

+The Edit Schedule feature allows user to edit a Schedule that is associated with a Client and a Session.

+#### 3.6.1 Implementation

-The proposed Edit Schedule mechanism is facilitated by `Addressbook`, similar to the Edit Session Command.
+The proposed Edit Schedule mechanism is facilitated by `Addressbook`, similar to the [Edit Session Command](#f10).

 This operation is exposed in the `Model` interface as `Model#setSchedule()`.

-#### 3.6.1 Implementation

 Similar to the Edit Session mechanism, the example usage scenario below shows how Edit Schedule mechanism behaves: